 LifeGift will provide follow-up information directly to the referring crew on the outcome.

 - By phone within 24 hours, if applicable

 - Referring individual will receive a confirmation letter within one month

 Our 24/7 communications center

 Every few minutes, 24 hours a day, 365 days a year, the phone rings at the LifeGift Communications Center in Houston.
-It’s immediately answered by a team of more than 20 dedicated employees who understand that each call can potentially save or enhance the lives of up to 75 individuals.
+It’s immediately answered by a team of more than 20 dedicated team members who understand that each call can potentially save or enhance the lives of up to 75 individuals.

 The state-of-the-art Communications Center receives and coordinates tissue and organ referrals in LifeGift’s service area, which covers more than 200 hospitals.
 Because it is required by law for each hospital to report every death to LifeGift – more than 30,000 each year – the “Comm Center” maintains a fast-paced, yet focused environment.

 Communication Center specialists work with tissue-exclusive donors to obtain authorization for donation over the phone.
 Using calm, reassuring voices, the specialists provide comfort to the potential donor’s family while explaining the great need for donated tissue.
 They discuss which tissues can be donated, how they help others and answer any questions.
-Once the family understands their options, they specialists ask for donation authorization.
+Once the family understands their options, the specialists ask for donation authorization.

 This innovative approach used by the Communications Center has been a model for numerous tissue and organ recovery agencies nationwide.
-And thanks in part to the skill of the Center’s staff, LifeGift Tissue Recovery Services recovers close to 1,500 donations of bone, skin, heart valves, saphenous veins and femoral veins each year – improving the lives of potentially thousands of cancer patients, burn victims, children born with congenital defects and others.
+And thanks in part to the skill of the Center’s team members, LifeGift Tissue Recovery Services recovers close to 1,500 donations of bone, skin, heart valves, saphenous veins and femoral veins each year – improving the lives of potentially thousands of cancer patients, burn victims, children born with congenital defects and others.